lucamug/elm-starter/README.md

 # elm-starter

-`elm-starter` is an experimental Elm-based Elm bootstrapper that can also be plugged into an already existing Elm applications.
+`elm-starter` is an experimental Elm-based Elm bootstrapper that can also be plugged into already existing Elm applications.

 Example of the installed version, with and without Javascript enabled: